rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 layout: post
 tags: nixos
 ---
-*tl;dr* Recipe for Nix installation on a non `/nix` location, which can be shared across multiple users
+*tl;dr*: Recipe for Nix installation on a non `/nix` location, which can be shared across multiple users

-*caveats* Very hacky
+*caveats*: Very hacky

-*requirements* Every one in your group should at least be a member of the same unix group.
+*requirements*: Every one in your group should at least be a member of the same unix group.

 As a researcher working on software empirical research, one of the *pain points* in my research is the creation and maintenance of an environment that can be reproduced easily.
 Ideally, I would like to switch environments easily, according to which project I am working on, and even experiment on new programs without affecting my old environments.